Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Introduction

 The remainder of this paper is structured as follows.
 In section \ref{sec:linearelectrostaticgyrokinetics}, we briefly review the electrostatic gyrokinetic model that is the starting point for this work.
-In section \ref{section:gyrokineticsrepackage}, we identify a convenient form of the gyrokinetic equation that we use to describe electron dynamics.
+Those familiar with gyrokinetics may skip to section \ref{section:gyrokineticsrepackage}, where we identify a convenient form of the gyrokinetic equation that we use to describe electron dynamics.
 We obtain the asymptotic theory of collisionless modes in section \ref{section:modes-in-memi-zero-limit}, and we obtain the asymptotic theory of collisional modes in section \ref{section:modes-in-collisional-memi-zero-limit}.
 We compare the results of sections \ref{section:modes-in-memi-zero-limit} and \ref{section:modes-in-collisional-memi-zero-limit} to numerical simulations in section \ref {section:numericalresults}.
 Finally, in section \ref{section:discussion}, we discuss the implications of these results and possible extensions of the theory.
-Included in this paper are appendices with results pertaining to the ion response at large $\lpar$ and electron transport in the collisional limit.
+Included in this paper are appendices with results pertaining to the plasma response at large $\lpar$.
 First, in \ref{sec:detailed-analysis-of-the-ion-response}, we give a detailed analysis of the ion nonadiabatic response at large $\lpar$.
+In \ref{sec:electron-inner-collisional-appendix} we obtain the equations governing the electron response in the collisional limit.
 In \ref {sec:parallel-collisional-contributions}, we solve the Spitzer problem necessary to obtain the neoclassical parallel and perpendicular flux contributions to the electron mode equations.
 In \ref {sec:perpendicular-collisional-contributions}, we obtain the classical perpendicular flux contributions to the electron mode equations.
 In \ref{sec:pfirsh-schluter-parallel-collisional-contributions}, we obtain the parallel and perpendicular fluxes for the electron mode equations in the highly collisional (Pfirsh-Schl\"{u}ter) limit.
-Finally, in \ref {sec:banana-parallel-collisional-contributions}, we obtain the parallel and perpendicular fluxes for the electron mode equations in the banana regime of collisionality in a small inverse aspect ratio device.
+In \ref {sec:banana-parallel-collisional-contributions}, we obtain the parallel and perpendicular fluxes for the electron mode equations in the banana regime of collisionality in a small inverse aspect ratio device.
+Finally, in \ref{sec:electron-outer-collisional-small-tail-appendix} we obtain the electron matching conditions in the collisional limit.